Cash App: Business model

-Fraud and illicit activity

-There has been a reported history of scams via Cash App.
+Consumer safety and fraud

+Cash App is among a group of peer-to-peer payment platforms—such as Zelle, Apple Pay and Google Pay—that do not provide features to recover money sent by users to others.

+The app states it uses multi-factor authentication and account transaction limits to prevent fraud.
+Cash App uses standard encryption and fraud detection technology to protect users' data.

+Cash App and other payment platforms including Zelle, Venmo, Apple Pay and Google Pay have been reported as targets for Internet fraud.
 Common scams include customer support impersonation, fake offers and programs, and the selling of fake expensive items.
-There is little buyer protection, making these scams hard to dispute unlike payment services such as PayPal.
+There is little buyer protection, making these scams hard to dispute, unlike payment services such as PayPal.

 Since the start of the COVID-19 pandemic and the rise in use of payment apps, there has been a notable increase in reported scams.
-In one instance, a man was scammed out of $24,000 due to customer support impersonation.
+In one instance, a man was scammed out of $24,000 by customer support impersonation.
 In another instance, a scammer used the public video of a female Waffle House worker holding a baby in a kitchen to fabricate an emotional story.
-The scammer used social media to share their Cash App information in hopes of receiving donations from unsuspecting victims who wanted to help out.
+The scammer used social media to share their Cash App information in the hope of receiving donations.

 Millennials frequently utilize payment platforms like Cash App and Venmo to pay for illegal drugs or gamble.
 In June 2021, police in West Baltimore arrested seven people for using Cash App to sell cocaine and heroin to nearby neighborhoods.